Hust Stockton

 John Houston Stockton (September 23, 1901 – April 27, 1967) was a professional football player, a back in the late 1920s in the National Football League (NFL).
 He played with the Frankford Yellow Jackets from 1925 until 1928, and was a member of Yellow Jackets' 1926 NFL Championship team.
 During his final season in 1929, Stockton split time between the Boston Bulldogs and the Providence Steamroller.
 He was the grandfather of basketball Hall of Fame inductee, John Stockton, who played point guard for the National Basketball Association's Utah Jazz from 1984 to 2003.

-Early years
+Early life

 Born in Parma, Idaho, Stockton set high school football scoring records as a back at Columbia Prep in Portland, Oregon.
 Originally enrolled at St. Mary's College, then in Oakland, California, he transferred as a sophomore in 1922 to Gonzaga in Spokane, Washington, where he played baseball and football.
 A triple-threat halfback, Stockton threw passes to Ray Flaherty, a future member of the Pro Football Hall of Fame, and their head coach was Gus Dorais, who popularized the passing game as a player at Notre Dame with teammate Knute Rockne.
 While in college, Stockton was compared to the top back of the era, Red Grange of Illinois.